+I joined CSM in 2015 after training in laboratory research and working in academic copy editing.
 I completed a BSc in Molecular and Cellular Biology and BSc Hons in Biochemistry at the University of Stellenbosch in South Africa.
 As a Clarendon and Commonwealth Scholar, I then read for a DPhil in Systems Biology at the Department of Biochemistry, University of Oxford, looking at how motile bacteria react to nutrient gradients.
-In between microscopy experiments, I edited science textbooks back in South Africa and the Oxford student magazine Phenotype.
-After completing my DPhil, I left laboratory research to focus on science writing and editing, and joined CSM in March 2015.
+In between microscopy experiments, I edited South African science textbooks and the Oxford student magazine Phenotype.
+I completed Oxford's Postgraduate Certificate in Teaching and Learning in Higher Education in 2020 and am a Fellow of the HEA.

 Outside of the office, I’ve usually got a book, a piece of needlework, and a trip to plan on the go, the latter very often back to South Africa.
 I am a member of the Oxford Aikikai, a traditional Aikido club that trains at the Iffley Sports Centre dojo – beginners welcome!

 Join one of the UK EQUATOR Centre’s courses on writing about health research or get in touch to arrange a bespoke academic writing skills session.
 You can also find me behind the EQUATOR Network’s Twitter feed.